Against Game Addiction Through GamificationFMP

 online game addiction

--introduction to online game addiction
+-definition of online game addiction

 Habit, Behavior (going to look at this field)

 Lee, K (2014).
 Addiction by Design: Machine Gambling in Las Vegas.
 Baltimore, Technology and Culture;

 O’Connor, R (2015).
 Rewire : change your brain to break bad habits, overcome addictions, conquer self-destructive behavior.
 New York : Plume

 Charles, D (2012).
 The power of habit : why we do what we do and how to change.
 London : William Heinemann

 David, B (2009).
 Do good: how designers can change the world.Â Berkeley, Calif.: New Riders

 Brian, B (1959).
 Gamify: how gamification motivates people to do extraordinary things.Â Brookline, Massachusetts: Bibliomotion, books + media